agocorona/tltransient/README.md

 ```haskell
 T (required ::[*])  (produced ::[*]) a
 ```
-That is: T(ype), the required effects necessary for the computation and the effects produced by the computation.
+That is, It contains the T(ype), the required effects necessary for the computation and the effects produced by the computation.

 The effects defined upto now are:

-- EarlyTermination   -- The computation can stop
+- Terminates   -- The computation can stop
-- Async              -- may produce a response at a later time
+- Async              -- May produce a response at a later time
 - IOEff              -- IO

 - State a            -- State of type  `a`
-- RState a           -- Mutable state, or reader (STRef)  of type `a`
+- RState a           -- Mutable state, like reader (like STRef)  of type `a`
-- Streaming          -- Infinite stream
+- Streaming          -- produces an nfinite stream
 - MThread            -- Multi-threaded
 - Throws e           -- Throws an exception of type  e
 - Handle e           -- Handles an exception of type e
-- TerminalInput      -- Uses the console
+- Terminal           -- Uses the console
 - Logged             -- The computation result has been logged
 - Cloud              -- Perform remote computations